andygup/mock-location-test-android/README.md

 mock-location-test-android
 ==========================

-Shows how to use mock locations in Android.
+Shows how to send locations in Android.

 ## Screen shot